Are you self-employed? Some of your important tax questions answered!

 - How can I reduce my taxes?

 The best and easiest way to reduce your taxes would be to increase your business expenses.
 Your taxable income would be calculated by subtracting your total revenue (less GST/HST) from your business expenses.
 The higher the taxable income, the more taxes you pay!
 Therefore, keep track of all the purchases you make for the business; making sure they are eligible with CRA.
-Some common business expenses you can claim under CRA guidelines are advertising, office supplies, telephone, vehicle expenses, insurance, legal and professional fees etc. Keep in mind all of these must relate to the business, and if there is mixed use of personal and business, you must calculate the cost based on how much (in %) is used for business.
+Some common business expenses you can claim under CRA guidelines are advertising, office supplies, telephone, vehicle expenses, insurance, legal and professional fees etc. See our posts for more information for business expenses “Business Expenses – What is Eligible for Deductions”, home office deductions “Home Office – Is This an Eligible Deduction For You?” and vehicle deductions “What is an Eligible Deduction For Your Vehicle Expenses?”.
+Keep in mind all of these must relate to the business, and if there is mixed use of personal and business, you must calculate the cost based on how much (in %) is used for business.
 Keep all the receipts/invoices related to the business if you are claiming them in your tax returns as well.
 Another tip for reducing taxes is to hire a chartered accountant!

 - What proof would CRA need if I am audited?